Rhubarb

 Immunity booster

-Rhubarb contains high amounts of vitamin C, antioxidants and compounds called anthraquinones that have antibacterial properties.
-This trio helps rhubarb to protect you from infection while also fighting infection that may happen when you’re ill.
+Rhubarb contains vitamin C, antioxidants and compounds called anthraquinones that have antibacterial properties.
+This trio may help with infection-fighting and immune support, but more research is needed.

 Great for the skin